BigStinky11/STIR-Project/TFODCourse/README.md

-print(f"Hello, this is my code." \n"It's not done yet, but I'm trying :)")
+Hello!
+This is my code; it's not done yet, but I'm working on it :)